 (Image source: HubSpot)

 Why is lead generation important for B2B enterprises?
-What are some efficient lead generation strategies for B2B marketers?
+What are some efficient lead generation tools and strategies for B2B marketers?
 What tools are available for B2B lead generation?

 What Is a Lead?